justmert/Taskboard/README.md

 ### Copy Item Description

-To copy to your system's clipboard the description of one or more items, use the `copy`/`y` option followed by the id of the target item.
+To copy to your system's clipboard the description of an item, use the `copy`/`y` option followed by the id of the target item.

 ```
 Taskboard: copy 1